 Don’t mug bet with small stakes!
 Betting £25 on every offer then only mug betting £5 will not only look odd but will also mark you out as someone mainly interested in the offers.
 Mug bet at around your normal stake level.

 #8 - Be Consistent With The Sports That You Bet On

-You need to keep a consistent look about your account if your going to seem like a mug punter.
+You need to keep a consistent look about your account if you're going to seem like a mug punter.
 Don’t just jump on every offer regardless of the sport.
 Build up a profile of betting on certain sports and do the offers on those.
-If you do see a great offer on say Basketball, then by all means do the offer but make sure to place some Basketball mugs too.
+If you do see a great offer on say Basketball, then, by all means, do the offer but make sure to place some Basketball mugs too.